naveendjn/http-aggregator.etoro.com/README.md

-# http-aggregator.etoro.com

-##subdomain takeover poc by dj naveen
+# hacked by dj naveen